On a generalised form of subjective probability: Strength of a distribution function

 In doing this, it will be assumed that the selector takes into account the fact that a smile by the assistant would be information that could imply that it is less likely or more likely that the ball under the cup is red.
 Therefore, his evaluation of the similarities in question must depend on his subjective judgement regarding the meaning of the assistant's supposed smile.
 Nevertheless, he may feel that, if the assistant had indeed smiled, he would not really have understood the smile's meaning.
-In this case, it would seem rational for him to conclude that the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{B}[\lambda] \}$ could be at least approximately evaluated by making the assumption that he had put the ball directly under the cup rather than giving the assistant an opportunity to look at the ball.
-Under this assumption, since along with the event $R(\lambda)$, the propensity of either of the two events in $\mathcal{B}[\lambda]$ to occur would only depend on the outcome of a well-understood physical experiment, it would be expected that he would regard both of the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{B}[\lambda] \}$ as being equal or very close to the highest possible similarity that can exist between two events, which is a conclusion that therefore could be justified as being valid or approximately valid in the scenario that is of genuine interest.
+In this case, it would seem rational for him to conclude that the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{B}[\lambda] \}$ could be at least approximately evaluated by making the assumption that, without looking at the ball, he had placed it directly under the cup, rather than giving the assistant an opportunity to look at the ball.
+Under this assumption, since along with the event $R(\lambda)$, the propensity of either of the two events in $\mathcal{B}[\lambda]$ to occur would only depend on the outcome of a well-understood physical experiment, it would be expected that he would regard both of the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{B}[\lambda] \}$ as being equal or very close to the highest possible similarity that can exist between two events.
+Therefore, the same conclusion could be justified as being valid or approximately valid in the original scenario where the assumption in question is not made.